LineDrop/server-scripts/README.md

 ## Configuring Scripts

-Modify APP_DIR and APP_DIR_CONF variables in each script to reflect the name of you application.
+Modify APP_DIR and APP_DIR_CONF variables in each script to reflect the name of your application.
 For example:

 - APP_DIR = coolapp
 - APP_DIR_CONF = coolapp_conf